avirup06-max/NETRA/README.md

 Ultrasonic sensors measure the distance to nearby obstacles.

-If an object is within a critical range, the buzzer is activated and motors (if used) vibrate to alert the wearer.
+If an object is within a critical range, the buzzer is activated and motors vibrate to alert the wearer.

 The GPS module collects and parses location data at set intervals.